MaeKat/Cat-Runner/README.md

 Game features basic animations, player collision, water, sky, high score management, and lots of running.

+## Objective
+You are a small white cat who must make it to their owner on this endless dock runner!
+Earn points for how far you can run.
+Make sure you dodge the boxes on the way with your arrow keys or else you'll be late!

 ## Menu
 ![](Assets/CatRunnerImages/catrunner.PNG)
 ## Running